SJammy/plusfitnessapp/README.md

 Once you have the web application open in your browser, you can start using it for workout routines.
 Here's how you can use the application:

-    Instant Workout: Click on the "Start" to commence a standard workout.
+    Instant Workout: Click on "Start" to commence a standard workout.

     Customise Settings: Set interval duration, number of sets, qantity of exercises and rest time.
 This allows you to customize the intensity and recovery periods for each workout session.